Bloom-host/BloomDocs/docs/using_the_panel/backups/guide.md

 In its context menu, click the 'Mount' button:
 ![Mount button highlighted](mount_button.png)

-You can set a specific folder to mount it to or leave it on default to mount it to the `backup` folder:
+You can set a specific folder to mount it to or leave it on default to mount it to the `/backup` folder:
 ![Mount modal showing backup path](mount_modal.png)

 After confirming, wait until the backup shows up as mounted.
 This may take a few minutes at most: